digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/setup/ecs.md

   **Make sure that you are using redis version 6.x.x**
   <img className="screenshot-full" src="/img/setup/ecs/ecs-2.png" alt="ECS Setup" />

-- Ensure that when creating a service, Redis is integrated into the same cluster where your ToolJet app will be deployed. <br/>
+- Ensure that when creating a service, Redis is integrated into the same cluster where your JumpStart app will be deployed. <br/>
   **Note: Please enable public IP**
   <img className="screenshot-full" src="/img/setup/ecs/ecs-3.png" alt="ECS Setup" />

-## ToolJet
+## JumpStart

-Follow the steps below to deploy ToolJet on a ECS cluster.
+Follow the steps below to deploy JumpStart on a ECS cluster.

-1. Setup a PostgreSQL database ToolJet uses a postgres database as the persistent storage for storing data related to users and apps.
+1. Setup a PostgreSQL database JumpStart uses a postgres database as the persistent storage for storing data related to users and apps.
-2. Create a target group and an application load balancer to route traffic onto ToolJet containers.
+2. Create a target group and an application load balancer to route traffic onto JumpStart containers.
 You can [reference](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-application-load-balancer.html) AWS docs to set it up.
-Please note that ToolJet server exposes `/api/health`, which you can configure for health checks.
+Please note that JumpStart server exposes `/api/health`, which you can configure for health checks.

-3. Create task definition for deploying ToolJet app as a service on your preconfigured cluster.
+3. Create task definition for deploying JumpStart app as a service on your preconfigured cluster.
     1. Select Fargate as launch type compatibility
     2. Configure IAM roles and set operating system family as Linux.
     3. Select task size to have 3GB of memory and 1vCpu
         <img className="screenshot-full" src="/img/setup/ecs/ecs-4.png" alt="ECS Setup" />
     4. Add container details that is shown: <br/>
-       Specify your container name ex: `ToolJet` <br/>
+       Specify your container name ex: `JumpStart` <br/>
-       Set the image you intend to deploy. ex: `tooljet/tooljet:EE-LTS-latest` <br/>
+       Set the image you intend to deploy. ex: `digitranslab/jumpstart:EE-LTS-latest` <br/>
        Update port mappings at container port `3000` for tcp protocol.
         <img className="screenshot-full" src="/img/setup/ecs/ecs-5.png" alt="ECS Setup" />